OP-TEE/optee_docs/building/aosp/aosp.rst

 ####
 This page contains information that tells how to get OP-TEE up and running on HiKey devices (see :ref:`hikey`, :ref:`hikey960`) together with AOSP.
-The build is based on the latest OP-TEE release and updated every quarter together with the regular OP-TEE releases.
+The build is based on the latest OP-TEE release, but is not maintained any longer since the 3.15.0 release.

 .. note::

-    We **only** use and support this static/stable configuration.
+    This configuration is not supported any longer.
 If you try using it with the latest available AOSP, there is a risk that both OP-TEE and other parts are not working as expected.

 Prerequisites
 *************